Queensland Camping

 Ben-Ewa Campground – Moreton Island

 Located 1.5km north of the Wrecks, the Ben-Ewa campground is a popular Moreton Island beach camping site for families.
-It is a shady location and thanks to its sheltered bay, protected from winds, providing calm water for swimming.
+It is a shady location, and thanks to its sheltered bay, it is protected from winds, providing calm water for swimming.

-Facilities include water (requires treating before drinking), hybrid toilets, dump point and cold showers.
+Facilities include water (requires treating before drinking), hybrid toilets, a dump point, and cold showers.

 Fires in existing sites are permitted, although generators are not.